russross/blackfriday/ietf/example-rfc.md

 The resulting on-the-wire format for the resulting DS record will be as follows:

 {#fig:wire}
-Figure: The on-the-wire format for the DS.
-The length of the digest is specified in the respective RFCs defining the digest type.
                          1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+